pokerregion/poker/README.rst

 Normalization
 -------------

-Ranges should be rearranged and parsed to the most succint possible according to these rules:
+Ranges should be rearranged and parsed according to these rules:
-- hands separated with one space only
+- hands separated with one space only in repr, with ", " in str representation
 - in any given hand the first card is bigger than second (except pairs of course)
 - pairs first, if hyphened, bigger first
-- descending order by card value
+- suited hands after pairs, descending by rank
-- hands with X
-- suited Hands
 - offsuited hands at the end